seanpmaxwell/Typescript-Best-Practices/classes-vs-closure-pattern.md

 ```

-### Method 2 - Using state-map.
+### Method 2 - Using WeakMap.
 If performance is an issue with recreating closer-functions
 > Unless you call `.bind` this approach will break when destructuring.
 ```ts
 interface IUser {